-In an unremarkable room of one of Rome’s most overlooked museums hangs a small painting-scarcely two feet tall-that from its present setting one would never guess was once one of the most famous faces in Italian art.
-Like the Mona Lisa, it depicts a young woman gazing enigmatically at the viewer, and, just as Leonardo’s image is today instantly recognizable, two hundred years ago it possessed the status of an icon.
+In an unremarkable room in one of Rome’s most overlooked museums hangs a small painting, scarcely more than two feet tall; from its present setting, most viewers who chance across this unassuming portrait would never guess that they are gazing upon what was once one of the most famous faces in Italian art.
+Like the more enduringly popular Mona Lisa, our portrait depicts a young woman enigmatically eyeballing the viewer.
+And, just as Leonardo’s image is today instantly recognizable, two hundred years ago it too possessed the mysterious power of an icon.

 The Cenci: one of Rome’s most notorious families

 On the morning of 9 September 1598, Plautilla Calvetti, the housekeeper of the Cenci castle and wife of its caretaker, was down in the village when she heard a loud commotion.
 When she rushed outside to see what was going on, a friend called to her: “Plautilla, Plautilla, they are screaming in the castle.”
-Rushing up the steep dirt-road towards the castle, she saw Beatrice Cenci looking down from one of the windows; Plautilla called up to her but received no response.
-The young girl was staring into the distance, utterly silent, unlike her mother, whose frantic screams could be heard echoing inside the castle walls.
-As she continued up the road she met some men rushing down; “Signor Francesco è morto,” they told here: Count Francesco was dead.
+Rushing up the steep dirt-road towards the fortress, she saw Beatrice Cenci looking down from one of the windows; Plautilla called up to her but received no response.
+The young girl was staring into the distance, utterly silent; unlike her mother, whose frantic screams could be heard echoing inside the castle walls.
+As she continued up the road she met some men rushing down; “Signor Francesco è morto,” they told her: Count Francesco was dead.

 His mangled corpse had been found in a wooded thicket at the base of the castle where the residents dumped their rubbish.
 Above, at the top story of the fortress, a wooden balcony had given way; the Count had fallen over forty feet to his death.
-An accident, so it seemed, but as ladders and ropes were gathered to recover the body, questions began to arise: the hole in the balcony was too small, and seems to have been deliberately forced; the corpse was suspiciously cold.
+An accident, or so it seemed.
+But as ladders and ropes were gathered to recover the body, questions began to arise: the hole in the balcony was too small, and seems to have been deliberately forced; the corpse was suspiciously cold.
 When the body was washed clean the truth became clear: large, jagged wounds covered Francesco’s temples, one large enough for a servant-girl to ghoulishly stick her finger inside.
 These could only have been the result of a violent blow; the Count had been murdered.

 The case of the Cenci murder was the talk of the Rome.
-Given the details of the case and the evidence gathered, it seemed undeniable that Francesco’s wife and daughter had had a hand in his death, and this was the most loathsome of crimes.
-For a child to turn against her father was a deep betrayal that upset the fundamental order and morality of Italian society; an example must be made.
+Given the details of the case and the evidence gathered, it seemed undeniable that Francesco’s wife and daughter had had a hand in his death, and in the complex codes of honour that governed early-modern Italy, patricide was the most loathsome of crimes.
+For a child to turn against her father was a deep betrayal that upset the fundamental order and morality of Italian society; it was clear that an example must be made.
 At the same time, however, other details emerged that made Beatrice a more sympathetic character.
 The Count had locked her in the castle, it was claimed, not to protect her from unwanted sexual advances but to make her vulnerable to his own.
 After enduring months of sexual abuse from her own father, how could anyone deny the girl her justice?

-Beatrice Cenci from female idol to feminist icon
+Beatrice Cenci: from female idol to feminist icon

 It was this depiction of Beatrice that shaped her image in the eighteenth and nineteenth centuries.
 Seeing it for the first time in 1818, the poet Percy Bysshe Shelley declared that it possessed “a simplicity and dignity which, united with her exquisite loveliness and deep sorrow, are inexpressibly pathetic.”
-He was inspired by Guido Reni’s painting and Beatrice’s story to write a play based on the murder and her sad life, contrasting the sweetness and grace of Beatrice with the disgusting events that surrounded her.
+He was inspired by Guido Reni’s painting and Beatrice’s story to write a play based on the murder and her sad life, contrasting the sweetness and grace of Beatrice with the baseness of the events that surrounded her.

 Although doubts have been cast on the “portrait” of Beatrice Cenci, another painting in the same museum can still claim a direct connection with our heroine.
-Although it seems impossible that Guido Reni could have attended her execution, another artist was almost certainly there: the great painter Caravaggio.
+Although it seems impossible that Guido Reni could have attended her execution, another artist was almost certainly there: the great Baroque painter Caravaggio.
 He, it has been argued, had a prime view for her beheading by the Tiber, and bore witness to both her dignity in the face of death and the gruesomeness of the act itself.

 Beatrice Cenci is just one of the many tragic and inspiring characters you’ll hear about on our Secret Rome Tour.
-You can see her alleged portrait, as well as Judith and Holofernes, in the museum of Palazzo Barberini.
+You can see her alleged portrait, as well as Caravaggio’s Judith and Holofernes, in the museum of Palazzo Barberini.